P2YL | 42. Where do I meet eligible men?

 Second time round I was in my forties.
 By this point the dating pool was much smaller.

-So if I were serious about marrying again, I realised I had to make an effort and use intentionality.
+So if I were serious about marrying again, I realised I had to make an effort, use strategy and intentionality

 Someone advised, ‘Just do what interests you and you’ll meet someone.’